 The board policy is to remunerate non-executive directors at market rates for comparable companies for time, commitment and responsibilities.
 The board determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.
 The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting (currently \$300,000).
 Fees for non-executive directors are not linked to the performance of the Group.
-However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the company and are able to participate in the employee option plan.
+However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the Company and are able to participate in the Company's Incentive Performance Rights Plan.